hmd-shamsi/communicationLab/comicInteractive_assignment/README.md

 ## ***concept***

-This week's assignment required us to make an interactive comic
+This week's assignment required us to make an interactive comic.

 <br>

 ## ***method***

-test test test
+test

 <br>